knocklabs/docs/pages/send-notifications/setting-preferences.md

 ### Bulk setting user preferences

-You can update up to 100 users preferences in a single batch by using the `users.bulkSetPreferences` method.
-This executes an asyncronous job which will overwrite any preferences for the users already set.
-You can track the progress of the `BulkOperation` returned via the bulk operation API.
+You can update the preferences of up to 100 users in a single batch by using the `users.bulkSetPreferences` method.
+This executes an asynchronous job which will overwrite any existing preferences for the users provided.
+You can track the progress of the `BulkOperation` returned via the [bulk operation API](/reference#bulk-operations).

 ```javascript Bulk set preferences
 const { Knock } = require("@knocklabs/node");